Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 The Granbell Hotel in Sapporo

-Affiliate Link: If you book a hotel on Booking.com through my widget or my link, I receive a small commission.
-There are no additional costs for you and you support my blog.
-I am very grateful and wish you a lot of fun traveling (^_^)
+Affiliate link: If you book a hotel on Booking.com via my widget or link, I receive a small commission.
+No extra costs for you, and you support my blog.
+I'm very grateful and wish you a great time traveling (^_^)

-Our multi-day trip to Hokkaido was a great reason to try as many local culinary specialties as possible.
-In the next sections, you will learn about the dishes we tried.
+Our multi-day trip to Hokkaido was a great excuse to try as many local culinary specialties as possible.
+Which dishes we tried, you'll find out in the next sections.

-The island of Hokkaido is known for its selection of seafood, especially super fresh sushi.
-I particularly recommend the very large scallops available here.
+Because of its location, Hokkaido is known for its selection of seafood and above all, super fresh sushi.
+I especially recommend the very large scallops you get here.
 Sushi with scallops is also very popular in Hokkaido.
-Of course, we tried various types of sushi to sample everything.
+Of course, we ate different kinds of sushi to try everything.

 Sushi tastes especially fresh in Hokkaido